proplot-dev/proplot/docs/why.rst

 ============

 Matplotlib is a wonderful, extremely powerful plotting package used by academics and data scientists far and wide.
-But certain parts of the API tend to be cumbersome or repetitive for "power users":
+However, certain parts of the API tend to be cumbersome or repetitive for "power users":

 * Users who need to make very rich, complex figures.
-* Users who want to finely tune their annotations and plot aesthetics.
+* Users who want to finely tune their figure annotations and aesthetics.
 * Users who make plots nearly every day.

-Unfortunately, many of these issues are difficult to resolve in matplotlib itself owing to design choices, backwards compatibility considerations, or just matters of priority.
+Many of these issues would be difficult to resolve in matplotlib itself owing to design choices, stability and backwards compatibility considerations, or simply matters of priority.

-As an independent wrapper, ProPlot's core mission provide power users with a smoother plotting experience.
+As an independent wrapper, ProPlot's core mission is to provide users with a smoother plotting experience.
-We do so by *expanding* upon the matplotlib API rather than developing an entirely separate API.
+Rather than developing an entirely separate API, ProPlot *expands* upon the matplotlib API and follows its object-oriented framework.
-This page enumerates the stickiest limitations of the default API and describes how ProPlot addresses them.
+This page enumerates the stickiest limitations for "power users" and describes how ProPlot addresses them.

 ..